“There is a sphere of authority that you have that no one can touch like you can” (Cindy Jacobs)

 Personal Intercessors – These intercessors are called and sometimes appointed to intercede for pastors and leaders as a specific assignment.
 See Dr. C. Peter Wagner’s book Prayer Shield for information on levels of personal intercessors (in Chapter 6).
-Pitfalls: gossip about the leader, not keeping things confidential or trying to control that leader; pride in position; charismatic witchcraft.
+Pitfalls: gossip about the leader; not keeping things confidential or trying to control that leader; pride in position; charismatic witchcraft or soulish intercession.

 Marketplace Intercessors – These intercessors are called and often appointed to intercede for certain businesses.
 Some may intercede for a certain industry or marketplace sector, as others may intercede for a specific business.
 Example: Joseph in Egypt.
-Pitfalls: wanting the glory or demanding money for successes; control.
+Pitfalls: wanting the glory or demanding money for successes; control; discussing secrets.

 Intercessors for Israel – All intercessors should intercede for Israel, but some have a specific burden for Israel and the Jewish people (Ezek 33).
 Pitfalls: not knowing enough of the Word, the history of Israel or contemporary issues there.

 Administrative Intercessors – These intercessors find it easy to gather people together, establish prayer chains, assemble people to intercede in a crisis, etc. These intercessors are sometimes the scribes for an intercession group.
 Example: Ezra, Mordecai.
 Pitfalls – not taking time to intercede but concentrating on the administration of it all in excess.

 Issues Intercessors – These intercessors see a need and seek to solve it, not just emergencies.
 This might include the state of the Church, sex-trafficking, abortion, etc. Example: Nehemiah, Ezra, Mordecai, and Esther.
-Pitfalls: stopping too soon (which often happens), or interceding even after the Lord says it is enough; taking on the burden physically.
+Pitfalls: stopping too soon (which often happens) or interceding even after the Lord says it is enough; taking on the burden physically.